opendistro/for-elasticsearch-docs/docs/elasticsearch/pipeline-agg.md

 ```

 You can also use the `moving_avg` aggregation to predict future buckets.
-To predict buckets, add the `predict` property and set it to the number of predictions you want to see.
+To predict buckets, add the `predict` property and set it to the number of predictions that you want to see.

 The following example adds five predictions to the preceding query:

 ```json